Griffin v. Illinois: Majority decision

 The judgment was vacated and the cause remanded.
-Justice Black was joined by Warren, Douglas and Clark.
+Justice Hugo Black was joined by Justices Earl Warren, William O. Douglas and Tom C. Clark.

 Black held that while the state court was not required by the federal constitution to provide appellate courts or a right to appellate review, because the state did grant appellate review at all stages of the proceedings, the Due Process and Equal Protection Clauses protected the prisoners from invidious discriminations.
 The court held that destitute defendants must be afforded as adequate appellate review as defendants who had enough money to buy the transcripts.
 It was held that the due process and equal protection clauses of the Fourteenth Amendment were violated by the state's denial of appellate review solely on account of a defendant's inability to pay for a transcript.

 The court vacated and remanded the order from the state supreme court.
 The court held that petitioner prisoners had to be afforded as adequate appellate review as defendants with money to buy transcripts.

 Concurrence

-Frankfurter, while concurring in the judgment and apparently also agreeing with the substantive holding, expressed the view that the court should not indulge in the fiction that the new rule announced by it has always been the law, and therefore those who did not avail themselves of it in the past waived their rights.
+Justice Felix Frankfurter, while concurring in the judgment and apparently also agreeing with the substantive holding, expressed the view that the court should not indulge in the fiction that the new rule announced by it has always been the law, and therefore those who did not avail themselves of it in the past waived their rights.